Kopecky (band)

-Kopecky (formerly the Kopecky Family Band) is an American indie-rock band formed in Nashville, Tennessee in 2007.
+Kopecky (formerly the Kopecky Family Band) is an American indie-rock band formed in Nashville, Tennessee, in 2007.
 The band consists of Kelsey Kopecky (vocals, keyboards, and bass), Gabe Simon (vocals, guitar, and horns), Steven Holmes (guitar, lap steel guitar), David Krohn (drums), Markus Midkiff (cello, guitar, and keyboards), and Corey Oxendine (bass, guitar, and horns).
 Their debut album, Kids Raising Kids, was released in October 2012 and then rereleased by ATO Records in April 2013.

 The group's second album, Drug for the Modern Age, was released on May 19, 2015, via ATO Records.

+In July 2016, Kelsey Kopecky announced the band is on a break.

 History

 The band originated when its founders, Kelsey Kopecky and Gabe Simon, met while attending the Belmont University in Nashville, Tennessee.
 They met lead guitarist Steven Holmes, bassist Corey Oxendine, cellist Markus Midkiff, and drummer David Krohn a couple of months later.
-Within a year they had released their first EP, Embraces in 2007, followed by The Disaster and Of Epic Proportions in 2010.
-That year, they were spotted by Bob Boilen of NPR at CMJ 2010.
+Within a year they had released their first EP, Embraces (2007), followed by The Disaster and Of Epic Proportions in 2010.
 After 18 months of touring, the band released their debut album, Kids Raising Kids.
 The album was picked up and rereleased by ATO Records in April 2013 after the band signed with them in December 2012.
 The album features their Top 10 radio hit "Heartbeat" and has been cited in magazines such as The New York Times and Paste.

 Since their formation, Kopecky has toured in the United States and Canada and has performed in music festivals such as Bonnaroo, Firefly Music Festival, Austin City Limits Music Festival, Lollapalooza, Outside Lands, Bumbershoot, South by Southwest, LouFest, and Paper City Music Festival.
-They have toured with artists such as Devotchka, Givers, Gomez, Michael Franti & Spearhead, Gogol Bordello, Milo Greene, The Lumineers, The Mowgli's and Lissie.
+They have toured with artists such as Devotchka, Givers, Gomez, Michael Franti & Spearhead, Gogol Bordello, Milo Greene, the Lumineers, the Mowgli's and Lissie.

 On December 17, 2014, the band announced on their Facebook page that they're "shortening things up a bit...keeping it simple".
 The photographed hand-written note further reads, "As we look forward to 2015, we await the release of our sophomore album with new music, we will be shortening our name to KOPECKY!"

-A second album, titled Drug for the Modern Age, was released on May 19, 2015 via ATO Records.
+A second album, titled Drug for the Modern Age, was released on May 19, 2015, via ATO Records.